 Import/Export overview

 Import/Export provides an efficient and streamlined ability to import raw data files, document load files, image load files, production files, RDO files, as well as to export folders and subfolders, production sets, saved searches, and RDO files.
 It is the recommended method for importing and exporting data for RelativityOne.
-You can use Import/Export with or without activating Express Transfer.
-For more information on Express Transfer, see Express Transfer overview and refer to Import/Export overview below.
+You can use Import/Export with or without activating Express Transfer, however, we recommend activating Express Transfer.
+For more information on Express Transfer, see Express Transfer overview and review the section below on considerations when to use and not use Express Transfer.

 Getting started with Import/Export checklist